7minutemiles.com is the personal website of David Michael Kingsbury.

-The short tagline says husband, dad and stadium IT director.
+The short tagline says husband, dad and hotel IT director.
 An extended version would add runner, golfer, skier, mountain biker, foodie, photographer, traveler (41 of 50 states, nine countries) and music lover.
 The really long version can be found here, while my résumé is here.
-Industries in a nutshell: airlines, education, casinos and stadiums.
+Industries in a nutshell: airlines, education, casinos, stadiums and hospitality.
 BBA from UW-Madison and MBA from University of Minnesota.
 Nerd.

 There is still technically a company called 7 Minute Miles, LLC, that I own, but it is currently dormant.
 Previously known as Golden Links Publishing, Ltd., projects included technology consulting, web development and online publishing (including the MN Publishing Company web sites).

 My workstation: 21.5-inch Retina 4K iMac 2017 (“MrJackpot” – 3 GHz Intel Core i5, 32GB RAM, 250GB SSD)

 My phone: Graphite iPhone 13 Pro (“MyPrecious13Pro” – 256GB)

 I started skiing when I was nine years old.
 For the first three years, I skied at one place only–Schweitzer in Sandpoint, Idaho.
 Here are some of the other areas I’ve visited over the years:

 - Mt.
 Spokane, Washington